Easy Classic Chewy Chocolate Chip Cookies

-This homemade chocolate chip cookie recipe is something that I hold dear to my heart!
+This homemade chewy classic chocolate chip cookie recipe is something that I hold dear to my heart!

-Growing up, we made chocolate chip cookies literally once a week with my mom.
-And boy did she have it perfected to the “T”.
-Those cookies were so soft and chewy, that I still dream about them to this day!
+Growing up, my mom was the master chocolate chip cookie maker.
+She perfected the recipe and they were perfect every time.
+Those cookies were so soft and chewy, and I still dream about them to this day!

-You guys!
-We actually figured out the problem — it was our oven (new house = new oven & a huge learning curve!)!
-Ovens make a difference you guys, a really big difference!
+We found out the problem was the oven.
+The oven in our new home cooked much hotter.
+Ovens matter a lot!
 Check out this article from Fine Cooking to learn more about how science affects baking.

 The Secret to Chewy Chocolate Chip Cookies